openvinotoolkit/model_server/docs/host.md

 > * An internet connection is required to follow the steps in this guide.

 ## Introduction
 OpenVINO&trade; Model Server is a Python* implementation of gRPC and RESTful API interfaces defined by Tensorflow serving.
-In the backend it uses Inference Engine libraries from OpenVINO&trade; toolkit, which speeds up the execution on CPU, and enables it on FPGA and Movidius devices.
+In the backend it uses Inference Engine libraries from OpenVINO&trade; toolkit, which speeds up the execution on CPU, and enables it on iGPU and Movidius devices.

 OpenVINO&trade; Model Server can be hosted on a bare metal server, virtual machine or inside a docker container.
 It is also suitable for landing in Kubernetes environment.